MakerCamp

 Sustech Robot

 Seungwoo’s Lab at SUSTech has an extensive background in physical computing, hardware manufacturing, and design, as well as experience in the design process of manufacturing scalable and robust electronics and physical components.
-By leveraging SUSTech’s location in Shenzhen, the world’s manufacturing hub, we aim to collaborate to build a robust and scalable Roboscope platform that can be used to study and visualize urban interventions.
+By leveraging SUSTech’s location in Shenzhen, the world’s manufacturing hub, we aimed to collaborate with SUSTech University in this project to build a robust and scalable Roboscope platform that can be used to study and visualize urban interventions.

 Thank you

-A huge thanks to Cedric Honnet for organzing and managing the whole residency and trip to Shenzhen.
-I also want to thank Seed Studio, AIRS and SUSTech University for all the support and the amazing opportunity to learn from the local tech ecosystem.
+I want to give a huge thanks to Cedric Honnet for organizing and managing the whole residency and trip to Shenzhen.
+I also want to thank Seed Studio, AIRS, and SUSTech University for all the support and the amazing opportunity to learn from the local tech ecosystem.